 Another advantage of preplanning your funeral is that you can get everything that may be needed in one place.
 This includes your medical information, all your family and friends’ contact information, all your financial information (including credit cards), your powers of attorney, and your will or revocable trust.
 Be sure to include all your digital information (put on a flash drive) as well, including email accounts and passwords, social media accounts logins and passwords, online bank and financial accounts logins and passwords, and any online shopping account (such as Amazon) logins and passwords.

 Families can get in disarray during funerals because everybody is stressed out and emotions are running high.
-Not preplanning your funeral can make this disarray explode into heated arguments, at the least, and long-lasting rifts or splits, at the most.
+Not preplanning your funeral services can make this disarray explode into heated arguments, at the least, and long-lasting rifts or splits, at the most.
 Preserve as much of your family’s internal peace as possible by preplanning your funeral, so that they don’t have to stress over every detail.

 Another advantage of preplanning your funeral means that you get to write your own obituary, design your own service (readings, scriptures, music), and you get to decide how you want your graveside service to be.
 Having control of those details is an important part of getting to the place where you’ve accepted that someday you are going to die and you have the assurance that your death will be handled exactly as you wish.